Focusing On Mental Health When You Feel Like A Failure at Everything

 - Environmentalism

 Once you identify your core values, see if your goals align with them.
-If your goals do not reflect your core values, find ways to fit them.
+If your goals do not reflect your core values, find ways to integrate them.
 For example, if your core value is honesty, but your goal is to change your personality to fit in with popular people, you aren't being honest with yourself or others.
-Instead, you might restructure your goal to find friends who value you for who you are.
+Instead, you might restructure your goal to find friends or family members who value you for who you are.

 Recent research has shown that online therapy positively affects people with confidence challenges, depression, or a lack of motivation.
 A study published in the Journal of Affective Disorders compared the efficacy of online therapy with that of traditional therapy in treating depression.
 The study focused on the immediate and long-term effects of both types of therapy delivery and found that online therapy was more successful in treating clients with depression, with results lasting at the three-month follow-up.